 10th Grade Checklist Sophomore year, you will want to stay on track with your high school classes and activities and begin to narrow down the plan for your future.
 Take a practice PSAT Taking the PSAT as a sophomore will help prepare you for the real thing next year.
-Farmersville ISD administers the PSAT to all 10 th and 11 th graders.
+Farmersville ISD administers the PSAT for 10 th and 11 th graders.
 II Stay on track with your courses Work with your school counselor to make sure you are enrolled in the courses you need to prepare you for college or a career.
 Begin learning about the college admissions process Get familiar with general college entrance requirements.
 The school counselor's office, the library, college websites, and advice articles are all good sources of information.
 Continue exploring potential careers Explore your college options in more detail-research possible careers to learn about the tasks, education, and training necessary for each occupation. nter Take on new roles Stay involved with your extracurricular activities and work toward leadership positions in the activities you like best.
 Become involved in community service and other volunteer activities.
-Build your postsecondary resume. inter Practice your writing You will need good writing skills no matter what path you pursue, so work on those skills now to be prepared.
+Build your postsecondary resume.
+Practice your writing You will need good writing skills no matter what path you pursue, so work on those skills now to be prepared.
 Find a teacher or another adult who can advise and encourage you to write well.
 Get advice from your counselor Meet with your school counselor to make sure you are staying on track.
 You can also discuss your PSAT scores and ask about postsecondary enrollment options and Advanced Academics courses.
 Keep your grades up It is so important to remain focused on doing well in your classes.
 Remember that your grades affect your GPA and class rank-two factors that colleges consider in the admissions process.
 Start your college search Use our college search tools to decide which factors are important to you and see a list of colleges that match your criteria.
 Attend college fairs and read the material you get from all types of schools-you may see something you like. ring/Summer Contact colleges that interest you Write to schools and ask for more information about their academic requirements and any programs or activities that you are interested in.
 It is especially important to start this process now if you think you want to attend a military academy.
-Get a summer job Finding steady summer work will look good to prospective colleges and employers.
-Saving the